 When you type in a keyword into the search box, you know how you get a list of keyword predictions?
-This is called Google Autocomplete.
+This is called Google Suggest or Autocomplete.
 Its purpose is to save users time.
 In fact, according to Google, it lowers typing time by 25%.
 There’s no doubt that this feature makes our lives easier, especially when using Google Search on mobile devices.

 When brainstorming in your keyword research, simply type in a keyword that is relevant to your niche and look at the predictions.
 These are great keywords to add to your list.
 Why?
 If Google suggests a keyword, you know that lots of people are searching for it.

 If you type an underscore ( _ ) in Google Suggest, it acts as a wild card and provides different words to help you complete the query.

 Yet, you don’t need to stop with Google Suggest.
 You can also find keyword suggestions with YouTube, DuckDuckGo, Bing, and Yahoo.
 They should create a tool that searches all of these.

 Oh wait, they have, and it’s called Soovle.